tintin10q/advanced-network-security-notes/WPA.md

 Improves the hardness of setting up key pair.
 Basically now only the authentication server has a certificate.
 This is how to authentication server authenticates to STA (which the STA has to verify) but the STA uses some other method like username-password to authenticate to the server.

-Handshake phase (inner authentication) auth server auths to  STA and the data phase (inner authentication) STA auths to auth server.
+Handshake phase (outer authentication) auth server auths to  STA and the data phase (inner authentication) STA auths to auth server.

 #### Handshake phase (outher authentication)
 -  STA authenticates auth server using server certificate.